Thassanai546/Java-Sorts/README.md

 #  :stars: Java-Sorts :stars:
 This program shows the implementation of different types of sorting algorithms in Java.
+I built these to gain a better understanding of the algorithms and how they work.

 ### Bubble Sort
 * It is a comparison sort.